CharlesAverill/Phantasia/README.md

   - Collision
   - NPC Movement, Dialogue
   - Indoor rooms
-  - Multiple classes in the Overworld
+  - All classes in the Overworld